An $82 million Rothko leads Christie's $659 million contemporary art sale

 Officials at both Christie's and rival Sotheby's concur that the recent art boom has been driven at least in part by deep-pocketed clients who have been collecting for only a few years.

-So it might have been surprising that Rothko's muted, somber-toned work, which carried a pre-sale estimate of $45 million, emerged the star.
+So it might have been surprising that Rothko's muted, sombre-toned work, which carried a pre-sale estimate of $45 million, emerged the star.

 With the top auction price of the past two weeks, apart from Monday's record setters, it also fell just short of Rothko's record.